 Alkaline soil creates manganese and iron deficiencies and leads to the yellowing of leaves.

-During the summer season, cover the soil with a thick layer of mulch (preferably 3” inches deep) placed around the base of the plant to prevent the roots from being damaged due to the excessive heat.
+During the summer season, cover the soil with a thick layer of mulch (preferably 3” inches deep) placed around the base of the plant to prevent the roots from being damaged due to excessive heat.

 Both bark mulch and compost are suitable for the task.